Steve Pederson: First Pittsburgh tenure

 Among the most controversial decisions of Pederson's first tenure at Pittsburgh was the demolition of Pitt Stadium, which had served as the home for Pitt's football team, along with other sports, for 75 years.
 The Stadium was razed following the 1999 season to make way for the construction of the Petersen Events Center.
 The football team moved their home games permanently to newly constructed Heinz Field in 2001 after a one-year temporary stop at Three Rivers Stadium for the 2000 season.
 Pederson also oversaw the move of the football team into state-of-the art practice facilities that he helped to design at the UPMC Sports Performance Complex in 2000 as well as a refurbishment and expansion of Fitzgerald Field House in 1999.

 In 2002, Pederson was awarded the General Robert R. Neyland Athletic Director Award which is presented by the All-American Football Foundation for outstanding administrative achievement.
 Legendary sports historian and commentator Beano Cook said Pederson "rebuilt Pitt athletics.
 He saved Pitt sports."

-Pederson left Pitt to return to his alma mater, the University of Nebraska where he assumed athletic director duties in December 2002.
+Pederson left Pitt to return to his alma mater, the University of Nebraska–Lincoln where he assumed athletic director duties in December 2002.